This website uses cookies to ensure you get the best experience on our website. Learn more

 Inside, the very large, light rooms are comfortably furnished with armchairs, sofas and footstools, and small safes.
 Twin beds can be combined into a full double with a converter mattress.
 The big, open-plan bathrooms have walk-in showers, bathtubs by the low-level windows, twin washbasins and designer toiletries.
 Hot water is always available.
 The private verandas have directors' chairs and drinks tables.

-It's worth noting that many of the rooms are located up a rather steep slope.
-The lodge has been building a funicular lift to make the highest rooms easier to access, and they expect this to be completed by June 2019.
-However, we recommend that those with mobility issues request a room lower down the hill and closer to the main area.
-The highest room is up about 140 steps, but does have the best views as a reward.
+It's worth noting that many of the rooms are located up the cliff side.
+A nifty little funicular lift makes the highest rooms easier to access, however, we recommend that those with mobility issues request a room lower down the hill and closer to the main area.
+The highest room is up about 140 steps (in practice, most quests only experience those on the way down, if they choose, otherwise using the lift), but it does have the best views as a reward.

 An unexpected bonus at The Emakoko is the range of activities on offer.
 The rates here include Nairobi National Park entrance fees as part of the stay (valid for 24 hours) and the lodge's owner-managers are very supportive of the park and automatically offer game drives (both morning and evening if you like) as part your stay.